Mattlk13/wifiexplorerpro-press-kit/README.md

 WiFi Explorer Pro has been released on June 22, 2017 and is available to download from www.adriangranados.com/apps/wifi-explorer.
 The app's price is $79.99 for a single license with up to 3 activations.

+### Notes
-WiFi Explorer Pro requires OS X 10.10 or later and a built-in Wi-Fi adapter.
+1. WiFi Explorer Pro requires OS X 10.10 or later and a built-in Wi-Fi adapter.
+2. An upgrade path from WiFi Explorer (MAS or non-MAS version) to WiFi Explorer Pro is not available at this moment.